 Another common form of illegal favoritism takes the form of sexual harassment.
 This can take many different forms in the workplace.
 For example, both the victims of sexual harassment and other employees can suffer from this type of favoritism.
 If a victim of sexual harassment enjoys job benefits because they put up with the harassment, this can negatively affect other employees.
 Of course, the victim also faces a difficult work environment when dealing with unwanted sexual advances.

 These are a few examples of favoritism in the workplace.
 Sometimes favoritism crosses the line and become illegal.
-Contact our office to discuss your workplace favoritism issue today.
+If you think you are in this situation, contact our office for help.